near-ndc/voting-v1/voting_body/README.md

 - `pre_vote_duration`: max amount of time, users can express support to move a proposal to the active queue, before it will be removed.
 - `pre_vote_bond`: amount of N required to add a proposal to the pre-vote queue.
 - `active_queue_bond`: amount of N required to move a proposal directly to the active queue.
-- `voting_duration`: max amount of time a proposal can be active in the active queue.
+- `vote_duration`: max amount of time a proposal can be active in the active queue.
 If a proposal didn't get enough approvals by that time, it will be removed and bond returned.

 ## Creating proposals

 Every human can create a proposal.
-The proposals are organized in 2 queues (pre-voting queue and active queue) in order to filter out spam proposals.
+The proposals are organized in 2 queues (pre-vote queue and active queue) in order to filter out spam proposals.
 When creating a proposal, the submitter must stake a bond.
-If `pre-vote bond` is attached, then the proposal goes to the pre-voting queue.
+If `pre-vote bond` is attached, then the proposal goes to the pre-vote queue.
 If active queue bond is attached then the proposal goes directly to active queue.

 Proposal can only be created by an IAH verified account.
 We use `is_human_call` method.
 Example call: